 Many Danish kinds of cheese, especially industrially produced ones, are based on foreign models.
 First, the influence came from Germany and Holland, later also from England, France, and Switzerland.
 Since globalization and the ever-increasing merger of the European Community, cheese according to recipes from Italy and Greece has also been produced in Denmark.

-Nevertheless, for most of the products produced in the country, the Danes have further developed, refined, and adapted the recipes of their products to Danish conditions, so that one can rightfully speak of “Danish cheese” for most products made in Denmark.
+Nevertheless, for most of the products produced in the country, the Danes have further developed, refined, and adapted the recipes of their products to Danish conditions, so that one can rightfully speak of “Danish cheeses” for most products made in Denmark.

 You now know a little bit of history.
 It is high time to get to know more about cheese types and their peculiarities.